 Description: Specifies the password for outgoing AIM or BONDING calls.
 Authentication is used only if the receiving unit has a password defined in the Port profile.
-If the Port profile in the receiving unit doesn't have a password defined, the units connect without authentication
+If the Port profile in the receiving unit does not have a password defined, the units connect without authentication even though the originating unit may have sent parameters.
+Note that the MAX only authenticates AIM and BONDING calls; dual-port calls are not authenticated.